Second Session, 43rd Parliament

 Concerns and Call for Referendum

-Dallas Brodie: DRIPA is one of the most contentious pieces of legislation this province has ever passed, and it’s fair to say that until late last year almost nobody in B.C. even knew about DRIPA and its profound implications for our lives.
 The Premier keeps saying that there will be chaos and blockades if we touch DRIPA in any way.
-The Premier is basically telling us that we are being held hostage and must submit to these demands in their entirety or else.
+So the Premier is basically telling us that we are being held hostage and must submit to these demands in their entirety or else.
 This represents a shocking lack of leadership.
 It is astonishing that we are even in this position.

 Here’s how seriously unbalanced this whole situation is.
 Indian lobby groups are lined up on one side of the table, and the NDP government is sitting right alongside seemingly agreeing with each and every demand.
 It appears that there was no one at the table speaking for the rest of the people in British Columbia.

-My question to the Premier is this.
+Dallas Brodie: My question to the Premier is this.
 While the Premier is cowering before the reconciliation elite, who is at the table advocating for the rest of B.C.?
 Is there anyone in the room at that table saying no?

 Hon.
 Spencer Chandra Herbert: We work hard for all British Columbians.
 I know when I got elected, I made a pledge to my constituents, just like all of us New Democrats did, to work hard for the public interest, to work hard to build prosperity, to build equity, to build justice, to fight for affordability, for housing, for public safety.
 The member knows all that.
-We only know about her, though.
-Her approach to things is she can’t work with anybody.
-She had a party of two.
-She couldn’t even work with another person.
-And so she sits alone, trying to bring division, disrepute, to all other British Columbians.

-And indeed, when we work with First Nations, we get solutions to prosperity.
+Indeed, when we work with First Nations, we get solutions to prosperity.
 When we work with homebuilders, we bring down prices of housing.
 When we work with the police, we improve safety.
 When we work with mental health experts, we improve the mental health challenges.
 When we work with doctors, we bring over 600,000 people access to a doctor.

 Oh, I know the Conservatives want to root for their friend in the OneBC party because they want her to be one of them.
 I think that’s shameful.
 I don’t think there’s any place for residential school deniers in parties in this province, and it’s a shame that they want her to join up with them again.
 They should be ashamed for what they’re trying to bring back into the public discourse in the House.
 They brought her in here, now they want her to be their friend again.